mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 scribblings, paintings and unusual symbols etched onto every surface, with any form of natural light being completely blocked.
 According to linguistic experts, the carvings do not resemble any known language.
-Tokashi's attitude during the interview was, according to Rebecca, off- putting and made her feel incredibly uncomfortable.
+Tokashi's attitude during the interview was, according to Rebecca, off-putting and made her feel incredibly uncomfortable.

 When asked to explain the alien symbols and patterns carved onto the walls, Tokashi replied, 'Matter cannot be destroyed, only rearranged.